-Disclaimer: Your tax situation and the best tax mix can vary a lot by income, province, and other personal factors.
+Disclaimer: The information in this article is for information and educational purposes only.
+Your tax situation and the best tax mix for you can vary a lot by income level, province, and other personal factors.
 The content in here is very generalized.
-Talk to your accountant (a real CPA, not the lady at the mall kiosk) for individualized advice before acting on what's written here.
+Talk to your accountant (a real CPA) for individualized advice.

 Choosing Swap-Based ETFs

-We invest in Horizons ETFs which offer swap-based index funds at low costs.
-These ETFs use a counterparty (typically a large bank) to establish an index fund where all distributions are rolled into the counterparty's fund and reflected on the ETF unit as a simple increase in value--or a potential capital gain.
+On the Canadian stock exchange, we can invest in swap-based ETFs offered by Horizons.
+These lower-cost ETFs use a counter-party (typically a large bank) to establish an index fund.
+All distributions of the holdings are rolled into the counter-party's fund and reflected on the ETF unit as a simple increase in unit value—or a potential capital gain.
 For this reason Horizons swap-based ETFs do not pay distributions.
 Instead they track the total return of an index after fees.
-And it's 100% legal and very safe.
+It's 100% legal and I believe it's very safe.

-In Horizons bond ETF--HBB.TO--high tax interest income is converted into low tax capital gains.
-It very closely tracks the total return of the comparable iShares Can.
-Universe Bond ETF: XBB.TO.
+In Horizons Canadian Bond Fund ETF (trades as HBB.TO), high tax interest income is converted into low tax capital gains.
+It very closely tracks the total return of the comparable iShares Canadian Universe Bond ETF (trading as XBB.TO).

-Same for the Canadian TSX 60 index.
-HXT.TO converts dividends into capital gains and it has actually outperformed the comparable iShares XIU.TO.
+Likewise for the Canadian TSX 60 index funds.
+Horizons' ETF (trades as HXT.TO) converts dividends into capital gains.
+It has actually outperformed the comparable iShares TSX 60 ETF (trades as XIU.TO).

-Same story for the S&P 500 ETF: HXS.TO, and the brand new Eurostoxx 50 ETF: HXX.TO.
+Same story for the S&P 500 ETF: HXS.TO, and the brand new Eurostoxx 50 ETF: HXX.TO (both swap-based ETFs from Horizons).

-As long as you don't sell them, these great products allow us to defer capital gains taxes for years until we retire.
-All we have to do is contribute, invest, and balance and we can hold Canadian stocks, US stocks, European stocks, and bonds in the correct amounts.
+As long as you don't sell them, these great products allow us to defer capital gains taxes forever.
+All we have to do is contribute, invest, and balance.
+We can hold Canadian stocks, US stocks, European stocks, and bonds in the correct amounts.

-To be somewhat similar to the RM Balanced Portfolio, you can hold them in this allocation:
+To be somewhat similar to the Growth Portfolio, you can hold them in this allocation:

 - 40% HXS.TO